SovereignCloudStack/standards/Standards/scs-XXXX-vN-taxonomy-of-failsafe-levels.md

 On the other side an attack on an infrastructure cannot be avoided by this.
 Instead every deployment needs to be prepared for an attack all the time, e.g. through security updates.
 The severity of Cyber attacks can also vary broadly: from denial-of-service attacks, which should only be a temporary issue, up until coordinated attacks to steal or destroy data, which could also affect a whole deployment.
-The more easy an attack is, the more often it will be used by various persons and organizations up to be just daily business.
+The easier an attack is, the more frequently it will be used by various persons and organizations up to be just daily business.
 Major attacks are often orchestrated and require speicif knowledge e.g. of Day-0 Bugs or the attacked infrastructure.
 Due to that nature their occurance is less likely, but the damage done can be far more severe.